rotundasoftware/parcelify/README.md

 A tempting use case for this feature is client side templates - just include a `template` key in package.json and a corresponding entry in the `bundles` option, and you have a bundle of client side templates.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

 For the case of assets like images, that do not need to be concatenated, you can specify a `null` path for the bundle.
 Parcelify will collect all assets of that type but not concatenate them.
 You can then process the individual assets further using the event callbacks.
+See [cartero](https://github.com/rotundasoftware/cartero) for an example of how to further process individual assets.

 ## Contributors